Below you will find the questions most frequently asked of the Admissions Office.

 What if I am applying from overseas?
 We welcome applications from overseas candidates, who contribute greatly to the life of the College.

-I have heard that Cambridge's admissions process is changing.
-How?
+What about Cambridge’s admissions assessments?
 We are committed to making decisions about applications on the basis of the fullest and clearest possible base of evidence.
-In response to on-going changes now affecting post-16 qualifications in England, and to help the Colleges with as much evidence of candidates' skills and knowledge as possible, whether they are taking linear A-levels, AS-levels and A-levels, Pre-Us, the International Baccalaureate or other national qualifications, the Collegiate University is introducing a system of common format written assessments, specifically tailored for each subject.
-This will give us valuable additional evidence of a candidate's academic abilities, knowledge base and potential to succeed in the Cambridge course for which they have applied.
-These assessments will be designed by subject specialists in Cambridge, and depending on the subject will be administered in early November in schools, without cost to the candidates, or on the day of their interview in Cambridge.
-The assessments will provide a useful new element in informing decisions about the comparative strength of all applications.
-They will help us gauge your potential to succeed in the Cambridge course applied for as past of our holistic admissions process.
+In response to changes to post-16 qualifications in England, and to help the Colleges with as much evidence of candidates' skills and knowledge as possible, whether they are taking linear A-levels, AS-levels and A-levels, Pre-Us, the International Baccalaureate or other national qualifications, the Collegiate University introduced a system of common format written assessments in 2016, specifically tailored for each subject.
+These give us valuable additional evidence of a candidate's academic abilities, knowledge base and potential to succeed in the Cambridge course for which they have applied.
+These assessments have been designed by subject specialists in Cambridge, and depending on the subject are administered in late October/early November in schools, without cost to the candidates, or on the day of their interview in Cambridge.
+The assessments provide a useful new element in informing decisions about the comparative strength of all applications.
+They help us gauge your potential to succeed in the Cambridge course applied for as past of our holistic admissions process.

 Where can I find more details?
-Here is a table of subjects in which assessments will be administered in November, and which at interview in December.
+Here is a table of subjects in which assessments will be administered in late October/ early November, and which at interview in December.

 Does Pembroke have a standard offer?
-For further information about the University of Cambridge entry requirements.
+Please follow this link for further information about the University of Cambridge entry requirements.

 Do you interview all candidates?
-We interview the vast majority - around 75%-80% of those who apply.
+We interview all those who stand a realistic chance of a place with us; in recent years this has been between 70 and 75% of the field.
 Candidates are notified in mid/late November if they have been selected for interview.

-- The core of the pre-interview ranking will be academic track-record: GCSE or IGCSE results or equivalent, or, for students who have not sat age-16 public examinations, school transcript;
+- The core of the pre-interview assessment of applications will be academic track-record: GCSE or IGCSE results or equivalent, or, for students who have not sat age-16 public examinations, school transcript;

 - Contextual data, especially in respect of school performance, will be used positively where available to help us understand applicants’ records more completely.
 If you are a UK student from an underperforming school, it is likely that such data will be applied to ‘weight’ your GCSE results upwards;